srilakshmikanthanp/chatviewer/apps/rest-api/README.md

 ### To update the User Details

-This API was to update the user details currently only updatable field is Name
+This API was to update the user details currently only updatable field is the Name

 #### Request